Is my family eligible to join Navy Federal?

 You can have up to 3 joint owners on a savings or checking account.

 Are joint owners considered members of Navy Federal?

 No. A joint owner shares access to your account but isn't necessarily a member of Navy Federal.
 To become a member, you or one of your family or household members must have ties to the armed forces, DoD or National Guard.

 What does joint ownership with survivorship mean?

 If one of the owners of the account dies, the remaining owner will inherit the deceased party’s share.
 Without survivorship, if the primary owner of the account dies, their share passes to their estate or heirs.
 If the joint owner dies, their share will pass back to the primary owner.

-1 Zelle is available to bank account holders in the U.S. only.
+Zelle is available to bank account holders in the U.S. only.
 To receive money in minutes, the recipient's email address or U.S. mobile number must already be enrolled with Zelle.
 Zelle and the Zelle-related marks are wholly owned by Early Warning Services, LLC and are used herein under license.
-Note: Zelle is not intended to replace the current member-to-member transfer options Navy Federal offers.
+Note: This service is not intended to replace the current member-to-member transfer options Navy Federal offers.
 It is available for members who do not have the option to complete an internal transfer or an ACHO (Automated Clearing House Operation) with an account and routing number.
-Members can also send funds to non-Navy Federal members. ↵
+Members can also send funds to non-Navy Federal members.↵